StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 <p align="justify">

-I first visited Australia in 2004 and have been back many times, spending two extended visits to there in 2005 (10 months) and 2011 (five months).
-These visits have nurtured many trusted collaborations and friendships with scientists such as <a href="https://research.unsw.edu.au/people/scientia-professor-trevor-mcdougall"> Prof. Trevor McDougall,</a> <a href="https://www.ccrc.unsw.edu.au/ccrc-team/academic-research/matthew-england"> Prof. Matthew England,</a> <a href="http://rses.anu.edu.au/people/andy-hogg"> Prof. Andy Hogg,</a>
+I first visited Australia in 2004 and have been back many times, spending extended visits to there in 2005 (10 months) and 2011 (five months).
+These visits have nurtured many trusted collaborations and friendships with scientists such as <a href="https://research.unsw.edu.au/people/scientia-professor-trevor-mcdougall"> Prof. Trevor McDougall,</a> <a href="https://www.ccrc.unsw.edu.au/ccrc-team/academic-research/matthew-england"> Prof. Matthew England,</a> <a href="http://rses.anu.edu.au/people/andy-hogg"> Prof. Andy Hogg, </a>
+<a href="https://people.csiro.au/M/S/Simon-Marsland"> Dr. Simon
-and many more within their respective teams.
-These collaborations have in turn led me to be a contributing PI on a variety of projects, including <a href="http://cosima.org.au/"> COSIMA (Consortium for Ocean-Sea Ice Modelling in Australia),</a> and the <a href="https://climateextremes.org.au/">Centre of Excellence for Climate Extremes (CLEX).</a>
+Marsland, </a> and many more within their respective teams.
+These collaborations have in turn led me to be a contributing PI on a variety of projects, including <a href="http://cosima.org.au/"> the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA),</a> and the <a href="https://climateextremes.org.au/">Centre of Excellence for Climate Extremes (CLEX).</a>

 </p>